Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Case Study: Belle II Trigger

 In the following, we choose a resolution between \SIrange{4}{16}{bit} which results in a quantisation error for the euclidean coordinates in the range \SIrange{34.4}{0.017}{\mm}. \SI{4}{bit} per coordinate result in a total edge width of \SI{40}{bit}, whereas a resolution of \SI{16}{bit} per coordinate results in a total edge width of \SI{100}{bit}.

 The implementation utilisation of all three synthesised modules is shown in \cref{fig:implementation:edgewidth}, varying the resolution of euclidean coordinates and distances in the generated edges.

 Similar to the previous measurement, the highest utilisation is reported for registers, taking up between \SI{11.1}{\percent} and \SI{26.1}{\percent} depending on the width of the edges.
-However it can be seen, that the implementation size scales linearly with the number of edges in the input graph.
+However it{It} can be seen, that the implementation size scales linearly with the number of edges in the input graph{width of the graph edges.
+Increasing the resolution of a parameter, e.g. the \textit{TDC readout}, therefore leads to a proportionally higher utilisation of the corresponding resource on the FPGA}.

 Based on the presented results, the implementation of the graph building module is considered feasible on the UT4 board.
 By experimental evaluation we show that our hardware architecture can be implemented semi-automatically for the L1 trigger of the \belletwo experiment, enabling the deployment of GNNs in the latency-constrained trigger chain.
 The feature vectors of the edges are provided via a parallel output register, where the address of every edge is statically determined at design time.
 Depending on successive filtering algorithms, any number of output queues can be provided.
 To conclude, our toolchain allows for a flexible and resource efficient design of online graph building modules for trigger applications.
 In the presented implementation, our module is able to achieve a throughput of \num{32} million samples per second at total latency of \SI{39.06}{\nano\second}, corresponding to ten clock cycles at $f_{sys}$.
 As the reported latency is well below the required $\mathcal{O}(\SI{1}{\us})$, our graph building module leaves a large part of the latency and resource budget on FPGAs to the demanding GNN solutions.